rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 The Chef label is used for the API label, which is used for searching.
 Multiple alarms on one ENTITY (not check) with the same label in the API are NOT supported.
 The vast majority of objects are passed through to the API.
-The Check and Entity LWRPs for the associated check and entity object must Hanover already been called.
+The Check and Entity RPs for the associated check and entity object must Hanover already been called.
 The API documentation can be found here: [Rackspace Cloud Monitoring Developer Guide: Alarms](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-alarms.html)

+### RP Tests

+ChefSpec matchers are provided and defined in libraries/matchers.rb

 License & Authors
 -----------------